talhasajjad29/Begineer_level_Python_Projects-/README.md

-# Begineer_level_Python_Projects-
+# Begineer_Projects-

+These are my first handsmade tasks without using any AI tool, includes understanding and grip on python core Concepts & Logic Building
-These consists of   Core Concepts & Logic Building Focuses on Variables, data types, conditionals, loops, functions, lists, tuples, sets and dictionaries.
+Focuses on functions, conditionals, loops, lists, tuples, sets and dictionaries, classes and methods.